The ATL Airport Community Improvement Districts

 What is the millage rate?

-The current Aerotropolis Atlanta CIDs millage rate is 5 mills.
+The current AACIDs millage rate is 5 mills.
 A mill is equivalent to 1/10th of 1% of the assessed value of a property.

-The CIDs include the Airport West CID, which is located in Fulton County and encompasses portions of Atlanta, College Park, East Point, Hapeville and unincorporated Fulton County.
-The Airport South CID is also part of the Aerotropolis Atlanta CIDs, and it is located in Clayton County to include a portion of Atlanta, College Park, and all of Forest Park.
+The Airport West CID, which is located in Fulton County, encompasses portions of Atlanta, College Park, East Point, Hapeville and unincorporated Fulton County.
+The Airport South CID is located in Clayton County to include a portion of Atlanta, College Park, and all of Forest Park.

-The CIDs account for approximately 15.46 square miles.
+The AACIDs account for approximately 15.46 square miles.

-How can the public participate with the Aerotropolis Atlanta CIDs?
+How can the public participate with the AACIDs?

-The monthly CIDs Boards of Directors meetings are open to the public, and updates to ongoing and planned projects are presented at each meeting.
-Additionally, the CIDs works directly with their stakeholders, including property owners, business owners, civic organizations and residents for input on projects.
+The monthly AACIDs Boards of Directors meetings are open to the public, and updates to ongoing and planned projects are presented at each meeting.
+Additionally, the AACIDs works directly with their stakeholders, including property owners, business owners, civic organizations and residents for input on projects.